alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 Structure questions:

-- Does the item preserve Source as distinct from framework?
+- Does the item preserve author/source as distinct from framework?
-- Does the item preserve framework as distinct from contact-line?
+- Does the item preserve framework as distinct from contact-line, product, model, interface, or user?
-- Does the item preserve contact-line as distinct from model?
 - Does the item preserve model as not Source?
 - Does the item preserve user as not Source?
 - Does the item preserve collective as not Source?